Education, English

 Standards: Louisiana Standards for ELL.

 Theme: Science Biology.
-The students will explore the relationship between human activities and ecosystem (LS-H-D4).
+The students will explore the relationship between human activities and the ecosystem (LS-H-D4).

 Lesson Topic: Negative impacts of human activities and ecosystem.